 - 1. The Chief Judge for Track Events and the Chief Judge for each Field Event shall co-ordinate the work of the judges in their respective events.
-When the relevant body has not already allocated the duties of the Judges, they shall allocate the duties. - 2.
+If the duties of the Judges have not been allocated in advance, they shall allocate the duties. - 2.
 The judges may reconsider any original decision made by them if it was made in error, provided the new decision is still applicable.
 Alternatively, or if a decision has subsequently been made by a Referee or the Jury of Appeal, they shall refer all available information to the Referee or to the Jury of Appeal.